 - Includes a commitment to continual improvement of the quality management system

 - Available and be maintained as documented information

-- Communicated, understood and applied within the organization through display, Training and periodical review.
+- Communicated, understood, and applied within the organization through the display, Training, and periodical review.

 - Available to relevant interested parties, as appropriate.